AntonioFalcaoJr/EventualShop/README.md

         1 - The entity creates an event;
         2 - The entity changes state based on the event details;
-        3 - The entity persists the event;
+        3 - The event is persisted in the store;
-        4 - The entity publishes the event to a topic.
+        4 - The event is published to the exchange.

     4 - If the command cannot be applied:

-        1 - The entity creates a failure event;
+        1 - If necessary, the entity creates a failure event;
         2 - If necessary, the entity changes state based on the failure event;
-        3 - The entity persists the event;
+        3 - The failure event is persisted in the store;
-        4 - The entity publishes the failure event to a channel.
+        4 - The failure event is published to the exchange.

 State transition during events applying: